- September 13, 2016

 Third, Drones Supply an Important Visual Perspective of the Scene

 Often, telltale clues that best explain a vehicle mishap are not easily visible from the ground.
 Drones quickly provide an overhead view.
 They can point out conditions down the road, where the first signs of the accident began to appear.
-Drone imaging is not as sensitive to obstructions and moving objects as is laser scanning and other “ground-oriented” methods of data collection.
+Especially in cases like those dealt with by a railroad injury lawyer, drone imaging is not as sensitive to obstructions and moving objects as is laser scanning and other “ground-oriented” methods of data collection.
 That makes for a cleaner 3-D model, if one needs to be created.

 Fourth, Drones Supply Better Data For In-Court Exhibits